Coldest spring for more than 50 years

 Earlier figures from 1 March to 15 May suggested spring 2013 was on track to be the 6th coldest on record and the coldest since 1979, but cooler than average weather in the second half of May has pushed the mean temperature for the season slightly lower.

 The provisional temperature for this spring goes against recent form for the season, with eight of the past ten years seeing warmer than average springs compared to the long-term (1981-2010) average of 7.7 °C.

-The main reason for the low temperatures this season was the exceptionally cold March which had a mean temperature of 2.2 °C, which is 3.3 °C below the long-term average.
+The main reason for the low temperatures this season was the Coldest March for the UK since 1962 which had a mean temperature of 2.2 °C, which is 3.3 °C below the long-term average.
 This made it the coldest March since 1962.